cemachelen/SWD4cloud/Googlecloud.md

 * has automatic features stopping downtime
 * pre-emptibility: 70% cheaper: can set up to restat and pick up where left off
    * $20.36  vs $64.95
+* by default can not ssh in, requires keys
+* can use gcloud but not uni systems
+*

 # Cloud Shell

 Allows VM scripts